 Individuals with high frequency hearing loss tend to rely on hearing aids, which amplify sounds.
 However, the hearing loss cannot be fixed with amplification of these high frequency consonants because the person simply cannot hear in that frequency range, the volume does not make a difference.
 Instead of amplification, these missing consonants can be communicated by sensory substitution.
 In other words, a sense other than hearing can be used to send the auditory information to the brain.
 The goal is to design and develop an auditory substitution device that through the use of vibro-tactile stimulation can substitute for regional frequency hearing loss.
-Individual vibrators will represent certain frequency ranges, and when the user feels the specific vibration attributed to certain frequency range, the user will be able to identify the sound.
+Individual vibrators will represent certain frequency range, the user will be able to identify the sound.